SALVADOR DALI; artist quotes on Surrealism art, his life style with Gala, auto-biography notes, analysis, by the Spanish painter of the Surreal

 - Popularity, even at its most mediocre, delights me… … I behave nicely with the public, out of the same concern for prudence that makes me generous in cases of epidemics or other collective calamities… …Beware, I tell myself, because you may be judged at the end of the time, if there is an end of time and a judge… … Beware of the day when no one ask you for anything anymore, be nice with the ceratinization of advertising… …Any reflection of my existence in others clams my worries about the feeble degree of reality of things, the world and myself.
 It’s from all these eyes, in which I see myself seen, that I take my substance… …but where is substance?
 If it is not in nature it can’t be in God… …In a reality that endlessly disperses before the eye, fades away between our fingers, the only really material matter, the only really substantial substance, would be God.

-* Salvador Dali, source of his artist quotes, texts & concepts on painting art & life: (MPC 3); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
-167 (famous surrealist artist creating the Surreal in oil paintings and photography; Dali wrote also diary, many writings, poetry, analysis and texts on art; + links for biography facts below)
+* source of the statement: (MPC 3); as quoted in “Dali and Me”, Catherine Millet, (translated by Trista Selous), Scheidegger & Spiess AG, 8001 Zurich Switzerland, p.
+167

-links for more biography information, life facts and creating surrealist art by Salvador Dali
+links for more biography information and life facts of the Spanish great artist Salvador Dali

 * many paintings and other art pictures by famous Spanish artist Salvador Dali , on Google

-* information about life and painting of the Spanish painter Salvador Dali, on Wikipedia
+* information about life and art of the Spanish painter Salvador Dali, on Wikipedia

 * Gala-Salvador Dalí Foundation, in English language

-* art style Surrealism, described in art quotes
+* the art style Surrealism, described in art quotes

 * art style Surrealism described, on Wikipedia – English version